Treasury Wine Estates (TWE) H1 2026 earnings summary

 H1 2026 earnings summary

-Underlying business momentum remained positive, with strong depletions growth in key brands and markets, especially Penfolds in China and the U.S. outside California.
+Underlying brand performance remained strong, with positive depletions growth in key markets, especially for Penfolds in China and the U.S. outside California.

 Financial highlights

-Net sales revenue for 1H26 was $1.3 billion, down 16% year-over-year, with NSR per case declining 5% mainly due to reduced ultra-luxury Penfolds sales and inventory actions in China.
+Net sales revenue for H1 2026 was AUD 1.3 billion, down 16% year-over-year, with NSR per case falling 5% mainly due to reduced ultra-luxury Penfolds sales and inventory actions in China.

 Outlook and guidance